FirelightWP/easy-fancybox/readme.txt

 = Theme conflicts =

 - **Twenty Eleven** uses a very high stacking order (z-index: 9999) for the top image and menu div, resulting in FancyBox content being partially hidden under the page header.
-Work-around: Use the plugin [Custom CSS](http://wordpress.org/extend/plugins/safecss/) and add on the new Appearance > Edit CSS admin page the rule:
+Work-around: Use the plugin [Custom CSS](http://wordpress.org/plugins/safecss/) or [Jetpack](http://wordpress.org/plugins/jetpack/) and add on the new Appearance > Edit CSS admin page the rule:
 `
 #branding {
 z-index:999;